 Cold or Cough

-Most mild colds don’t require a trip to the doctor’s office.
-Use telemedicine when a patient has mild symptoms like a cough or runny nose to avoid spreading germs and disrupting the patient’s rest.
-You can ask some basic screening questions to determine your patient doesn’t have a more severe condition, like influenza or pneumonia, or to rule out environmental stressors like allergens.
+Most colds don’t require a trip to the doctor’s office.
+They are viral and unless there are concomitant issues going on, there is no reason for a patient to come to an office and potentially infect others.
+Use virtual care when a patient has mild symptoms like a cough or runny nose to avoid spreading germs.
+Providers can ask some basic screening questions to determine if the patient has a more severe condition, like influenza or pneumonia, or to rule out environmental stressors like allergens.

-Most gastrointestinal issues aren’t going to need a lot of intervention from you.
-Consult with your patients via telemedicine to root out the cause of their distress.
-It could be a dietary issue, stress-related, a symptom of other problems, or even a side effect of a new prescription.
-Whatever the case, you can probably recommend a dietary solution or an over-the-counter medication.
+A majority of gastrointestinal issues aren’t going to need a lot of intervention.
+A consult with patients via telemedicine can root out the cause of the distress -- anything from dietary issues, stress, symptoms of other problems, or even a side effect of a new prescription.
+Whatever the case, the patient can be treated successfully through the virtual care platform.
+Also, with a few carefully asked questions a more serious issue could be identified and the patient directed to the right facility.

 Post-Surgical Follow Up